marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* FEATURE: Added an new theme Fiftyfifty
 * FEATURE: Added the possibility for step by step progression for a selection of configurator themes.
 * FEATURE: Added the possibility to change the layout in some configurator themes.
 Whether the number of columns or the size of color swatches.
+* COMPATIBILITY: Botiga compatibility: quantity input layout, and +/- buttons
+* TWEAK: Default theme is now part of the themes list
 * TWEAK: Removed "add to cart modal" from WSB anf Float, and changed the layout to accomodate all the content
-* COMPATIBILITY: Botiga compatibility: quantity input layout, and +/- buttons
 * TWEAK: Added timeout setting for admin requests
 * TWEAK: Ajax add to cart support, for themes and plugins using the `adding_to_cart` and `added_to_cart` events